 Highline Library access will be limited to Highline employees and currently enrolled students.
 Library staff may ask for verification.

-The Highline Library will remain a space for primarily quiet, individual study.
-Library study spaces are limited to 1 chair at a table, maximum of 2 students per table.
+The Highline Library will remain a space for primarily quiet, individual study at this time.

 Course Reserve materials are available at the Circulation Desk for 2-hours, in-library use only.